apache/nuttx-apps/nshlib/README.txt

 o rm <file-path>

   Remove the specified <file-path> name from the mounted file system.
-  Recall that NuttX uses a pseudo filesystem for its root file system.
+  Recall that NuttX uses a pseudo file system for its root file system.
-  The rm command can only be used to remove (unlink) files in volumes set up with the mount command; it cannot be used to remove names from the pseudo filesystem.
+  The rm command can only be used to remove (unlink) files in volumes set up with the mount command; it cannot be used to remove names from the pseudo file system.

   Example:
   ^^^^^^^^